-Common adverse effects include cholinergic symptoms like nausea, vomiting, diarrhea due to increased gastrointestinal motility.
+Common adverse effects include cholinergic symptoms like nausea, vomiting, and diarrhea due to increased gastrointestinal motility.

 Common adverse effects include disturbance of color vision involving mostly yellow and green.
 Additionally, digoxin can cause generalized blurry vision as well as seeing a halo around each point of light.